Journey of a Lifetime

 Anne Lawson (Ann) was a familiar face on British television in the 1960s having appeared in Probation Officer, Family Solicitor, Richard the Lionheart, The Saint, and Connie Jones in a 39-episode series of Walter and Connie (English by Television), a hugely successful language learning venture produced by the BBC in 1962-63, and John Bonney (John) was a prolific English character actor who later moved to Australia and appeared in Sons and Daughters, Home and Away and Police Rescue.

-Journey of a Lifetime was filmed in colour, but the series was only ever transmitted on ABC Television in black and white but has now been made available by Network on Air and is newly transferred from the original 35mm Eastmancolor negatives especially for this release.
-The two series added up to 39 episodes and all of them are presented on the Blu-ray DVD.
+Journey of a Lifetime was filmed in colour, but the series was only ever transmitted on ABC Television in black and white but was made available by Network on Air in 2021 before that company sadly went into liquidation.
+Newly transferred from the original 35mm Eastmancolor negatives especially for this release, the two series added up to 39 episodes and all of them were presented on the Blu-ray DVD.

 Published on March 26th, 2021.
 Network On Air.